Most asked questions about bird toys

 Acrylic toys → Larger acrylic toys are better because small acrylic pieces can break and become unsafe.

-👉 The key is variety.
-Start small and see what your parrot enjoys most.
+The key is variety.
+Start small and see what the right bird toy is for your parrot.

 4) My parrot is afraid of toys.
 What should I do?